-HIM 10 Introduction to Health Care Systems 3
+Introduction to Health Care Systems

 This course introduces the student to the field of health information technology.
 Topics to be covered include the health care delivery system, medical record format and content, various filing systems, and types of medical record personnel and credentials.
 In addition, the course will cover retention policies and procedures, documentation, confidentiality issues and legal and regulatory aspects of the medical record.
+Embedded Competency: Ethical Dimensions of Humankind

+HIM\ 201

-HIM 201 Health Information Management Principles 3
+Health Information Management Principles